 - Add the egg, milk, juice and lemon zest.
 Mix.

-- Add the flour little by little, together with the baking powder and the baking soda.
+- Gradually add the flour with the baking powder and baking soda.
 Stir without kneading until integrated.

 - Put the dough in a plastic kitchen wrap.
 Put in the fridge for 1 hour.

 - Sprinkle with flour and roll out dough to desired thickness (note that cookies will grow a bit when baking).
-Place on a baking sheet in butter or with vegetable spray.
+Place on a baking tray with butter or vegetable spray.
 Bake at low temperature (180 °C - 356 °F) for 15-20 minutes or until the edges of the cookies just start to brown.

 - Cover with lemon icing glaze or chocolate coating if you wish.